walles/riff/README.md

 ## Before releasing the Rust version as the official one

-- Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
-- Tune the upper bound on how large regions we should attempt to refine
 - Make a CI script and document its existence
 - Set up CI calling the CI script
 - In the CI script, add a test case verifying that our exception handler